Platinum Health Deluxe

 - Slightly larger footprint — 17″ wide and 21″ deep

-If you’re looking for a budget shower chair that will finally help you take a shower again then this model from DR. MAYA will keep your wallet happy.
+If you’re looking for a budget that will finally help you take a again then this model from DR. MAYA will keep your wallet happy.
 But we do have some concerns about how the chair will withstand longterm use or heavier users.

-With a decent range of height adjustment, medium size footprint, and good overall performance, the adjustable bath and shower chair is best described as average.
+With a decent range of , medium size footprint, and good overall performance, the adjustable and with is best described as average.
 Everything about it is average, which is not a bad thing, it’s just… average.

 It was a little fiddly to setup, but we eventually got it ready to use in about 10 minutes.
 At first it felt quite sturdy but we found that the more times you stood up and sat back down down, or moved around in the chair as you washed yourself, it would sometimes start to get a little wobbly and need to be readjusted.
 So pay close attention and make sure everything is nice and tight before use.